insin/react-heatpack/README.md

 * [petehunt/webpack-howto](https://github.com/petehunt/webpack-howto) is a great place to start for the most common "How do I configure X?" questions about webpack.

-* [cesarandreu/web-app](https://github.com/cesarandreu/web-app) describes itself as a "reasonable starting point for building a web app" - as such, it probably doesn't have everything you'll end up needing, but it's a working out-of-the-box example of building for dev, test and production, with meticulously-commented webpack config which links out relevant documentation and other resources.
+* [cesarandreu/web-app](https://github.com/cesarandreu/web-app) describes itself as a "reasonable starting point for building a web app" - as such, it probably doesn't have everything you'll end up needing, but it's a working out-of-the-box example of building for dev, test and production, with meticulously-commented webpack config which links out to relevant documentation and other resources.

 * [SurviveJS - Webpack and React](http://survivejs.com/) - while this entire book is a useful reference for working with React and webpack, the [Deploying Applications](http://survivejs.com/webpack_react/deploying_applications/) chapter is of particular interest for putting together a production build.